About us

 Teaching Coordinator

-She is an economist and holds a Master's degree in Economics from Universidad de los Andes.
-She is a professor of Pensando Problemas at the Universidad de los Andes and was a complementary professor of Game Theory at the same university.
-She works at the National Administrative Department of Statistics in the poverty and inequality team.
-She has participated in different volunteer programs that promote equity in different educational contexts.
-Her areas of interest are early childhood education, the elimination of inequality gaps and poverty.
+Economist with a master’s in Economics from Universidad de los Andes.
+She teaches Thinking Problems at Universidad de los Andes and has served as a teaching assistant in Game Theory.
+She currently works at Colombia’s National Administrative Department of Statistics (DANE) in the poverty and inequality team.
+Her work has included volunteering in initiatives that promote equity across educational contexts.
+Her interests focus on early childhood education and reducing inequality and poverty gaps.

-TREES supports the articulation of the teaching agenda, the work with teachers and the consolidation of pedagogical resources that connect research with classroom practices.
+At TREES, she supports the coordination of the teaching agenda, works closely with educators, and contributes to the development of pedagogical resources that connect research with classroom practice.

 Andrés Bautista